Clinical trials

 Public Safety Is The Top Concern

 Even after a treatment is approved for use, you can still be part of clinical trials and assist researchers.
-These “open-label studies” assist researchers with understanding risks and potential benefits over more extended periods of time.
+These “open-label studies” assist researchers with understanding risks and potential benefits over longer periods of time.

 FDA APPROVAL